tarwn/lessthandot-hugo/blogs/content/posts/2010-05-07-database-mail-won-t-deliver-to-distribut.md

   - Microsoft SQL Server Admin

 ---
 So today I was working on setting up DB Mail on our new dev box (MS SQL 2008), but I ran into a little snag.
 Emails were sending fine to my email address, but all attempts to email our developers distribution group failed to be delivered.
-These was no sign on SQL Server that the email wasn&#8217;t delivered, it just didn&#8217;t appear in my inbox.
+These was no sign on SQL Server that the email wasn't delivered, it just didn't appear in my inbox.

 I got to talking with my network admin, and he said that unauthenticated emails are blocked on distributions groups in the company (spam reasons).
 This got me to thinking.
 I had set up the profile on the server to use anonymous authentication!